 Itching to get out of the city?
 Here are 10 car-free weekend getaways that are sure to soothe away your cabin fever.

-Hop on Metro-North for two hours to Poughkeepsie, where you’ll find Mohonk Mountain House perched on a cliff.
+Hop on Metro-North for two hours to Poughkeepsie, where you’ll find the village of New Paltz and historic Mohonk Mountain House perched on a cliff.
 The 136-year old National Historic Landmark and Historic Hotel of America is a stunningly renovated castle with all-inclusive activities for the whole family, including boating, golf, tennis, a spa, hiking trails and yoga.
+Hike Mohonk Preserve or Minnewaska State Park for a step into nature.
 Contact Mohonk Guest Services for trips to and from the train station.

 2. Cold Spring